-Dissolve one measured teaspoon in two cups of lukewarm tap water.
-It is not necessary to use distilled water.
+Dissolve one teaspoon in two cups of lukewarm tap or distilled water.

-Some application techniques and climate conditions may require a stronger concentration.
-If initial tests do not produce the desired results, the concentration may be increased to two measured teaspoons per two cups of warm water.
+Some application techniques and climate conditions, such as low humidity, may require a stronger concentration.
+If initial tests do not produce the desired results, the concentration may be increased to two teaspoons per two cups of warm water.
 Tests should be conducted at various concentrations until the desired results are obtained.

-Prepare size in a clean, glass container, with a tight-fitting lid.
+Prepare the size in a clean glass container with a tight-fitting lid.
 Decant the amount you plan to use immediately.
 Don’t pour contaminated, used solution back into the original, pure solution.
+Uncontaminated, diluted Colnasize may be refrigerated for several days.
+Discard when the size has a foul odor.

-Use a soft, natural hair mop brush to flood the surface.
-More than one application may be necessary to maintain complete wetness until the leaf is floated onto the surface.
-Apply leaf rapidly while surface is wet.
+Apply the leaf rapidly while the surface is wet.
 A small brush will help apply size to faults or “holidays” in the gilding.
 Use small pieces of leaf to gild and patch.

-Burnishing is a magical, yet sensitive technique that requires careful observation and practice.
-This method involves gentle pressure which compresses the gold and the clay layers.
+Burnishing is a magical yet sensitive technique that requires careful observation and practice.
+This method involves gentle pressure, compressing the gold and the clay layers.
 You are aiming for a mirror-like reflection.
-If you try to burnish too soon, the leaf will pull from the clay, and will have a dull appearance.
+If you try to burnish it too soon, the leaf will pull from the clay and have a dull appearance.
 Depending on temperature and humidity, you may wait as little as an hour and a half before beginning to burnish.
 Burnishing with the Kölner system generally requires gentler pressure than traditional water gilding.

 Store Kölner Colnasize Concentrate and the prepared solution in a refrigerator.